 Apply as a PSEO Student

-If you want to take classes in the summer, are from out of state or missed the application deadlines, you may apply for MCTC’s High School Non-PSEO Program (see below).
+If you want to take classes in the summer, are from out-of-state or missed the application deadlines, you may apply for MCTC’s High School Non-PSEO Program.

 Is PSEO right for me?

 Before you start the application process, stop to ask yourself these questions.
 Talk with your high school counselor and your parents or guardian about them, too.